-The two academic awardees shall each receive $2,000 to assist with meeting travel expenses, contingent upon sufficient funds being available in the Fulrath Award Endowment Fund.
-The industrial awardees are expected to attend the ACerS Annual Meeting at their company’s expense.
-In addition to attending the ACerS Annual Meeting and banquet, each awardee is expected to participate in the Fulrath Symposium and to present a 20- or 40-minute technical paper addressing the topical area for which they were recognized.
+All awardees shall each receive complimentary registration to attend the ACerS Annual Meeting and banquet and a $2,500 award, contingent upon sufficient funds being available in the Fulrath Award Endowment Fund.
+Each awardee is expected to participate in the Fulrath Symposium and to present a 20- or 40-minute technical paper addressing the topical area for which they were recognized.

 The American academic awardee will attend the annual meeting of the Ceramic Society of Japan the following year and present a paper at that meeting.
 While in Japan, the American awardee is also expected to visit universities and industrial laboratories and present seminars as arranged by members of the Japanese Fulrath Memorial Association Committee.

 Please submit nominations via email or mail by January 15th to: